Orozco v Attorney General: Judgment

-Section 53 of the Criminal Code Act was, first, held to be in breach of the claimant's right to dignity and so in violation of section 3 of the Constitution Act, here following Law v Canada and National Coalition for Gay and Lesbian Equality v Minister of Justice.
-Significantly, the right to privacy, conferred by section 14 of the latter Act, was held to be 'associated with' and to 'emanat[e] from the concept of human dignity.'
-However, section 14 exempts laws from being deemed violations of the former 'to the extent that the law in question makes reasonable provision that is required in the interests of [...] public morality[.]'
-The defendant and their interested parties, however, were unable to demonstrate that the buggery provision of section 53 was required in the interest of public morality, resulting in the section's being deemed non-exempt by section 14, here following Dudgeon v UK, Reyes v R, Lawrence v Texas, and O'Sullivan v MNR.
-(Note: G. O'Sullivan v M.N.R.
-(No. 2) cited as [1991] 2 C.T.C 117.)
+Section 53 of the Criminal Code was, first, held to be in breach of the claimant's right to dignity and so in violation of section 3 of the Constitution, here following Law v Canada and NCGLE v Minister of Justice.
+Significantly, the constitutional right to privacy, conferred by section 14 of the latter Act, was held to be "associated with" and to "emanat[e] from the concept of human dignity" (section 3).
+However, section 14 further exempts Acts from being deemed unconstitutional "to the extent that the law in question makes reasonable provision that is required in the interests of ... public morality" (a savings clause).
+The defendant and their interested parties, however, were unable to demonstrate that the buggery provision of section 53 was required in the interest of public morality, resulting in the section's being deemed non-exempt by the savings clause of section 14, here following Dudgeon v UK, Reyes v R, Lawrence v Texas, and O'Sullivan v MNR.
 Accordingly, section 53 was likewise held to be in breach of the claimant's right to privacy and so in violation of section 14.
-Finally, section 53 was held to be in breach of the claimant's right to equality before the law and so in violation of section 6 of the Constitution Act, and further, of section 16 of the same, here following Toonen v Australia.
-Significantly, in this last decision, the Court interpreted the word 'sex' in section 16 to extend to sexual orientation, following the UN Human Rights Committee interpretation of the same in Articles 2 and 26 of the International Covenant on Civil and Political Rights, to which Belize acceded subsequent to Toonen.
-(Note: Sections 11 and 12 of the Constitution Act were not developed in oral arguments, nor in the Court's judgment in Orozco 2016.
-Nonetheless, section 53 was held to contravene section 12 of said Act (Orozco 2016, Tisdale 2018).)
+Finally, section 53 was held to be in breach of the claimant's right to equality before the law and so in violation of section 6 of the Constitution, and further, of section 16 of the same, here following Toonen v Australia.
+Significantly, in this last finding, the court interpreted the word "sex" in section 16 to extend to sexual orientation, following the UN Human Rights Committee interpretation of the same in articles 2 and 26 of the International Covenant on Civil and Political Rights, to which Belize acceded subsequent to Toonen.